Last Updated on 09/22/2023 by Glynn Willard

 44°21’20.2″N 111°24’44.3″W

-It’s super popular and usually busy, but we always enjoyed the conversations with other RVers who were waiting.
+It’s super popular with frequent visitors, but we always enjoyed the conversations with other RVers who were also waiting.

 There’s a donation box for use.
 Do your part and throw a few bucks in the box.